gidavies/AzureDevOpsLab/AzureDevOpsLab6.md

 <img src="images/Lab6_4.jpg" width="624"/>

-Edit the provisioning task to change the web application name to create a seperate web application to the development one.
+Edit the provisioning task to change the web application name to create a separate web application to the development one.
 I've added QA to the name:

 <img src="images/Lab6_5a.jpg" width="624"/>